DIYgod/RSSHub/docs/en/blog.md

 ::: tip

-Limit the number of entries to be retrieved by adding `limit=x` to the end of the route, default value is `10`.
+Limit the number of entries to be retrieved by adding `?limit=x` to the end of the route, default value is `10`.

 :::